STD SCREENING IN MISSOURI

 STD Testing in Missouri: What You Need to Know

-Missouri carries one of the highest STI burdens in the Midwest, with CDC surveillance data placing it consistently above the national average for chlamydia, gonorrhea, and syphilis — a pattern driven primarily by St. Louis City and St. Louis County, which together account for a disproportionate share of statewide diagnoses and post some of the highest gonorrhea rates of any metropolitan area in the United States.
-St. Louis City proper, one of the few independent cities in the US not contained within a county, records chlamydia and gonorrhea rates that Missouri Department of Health and Senior Services data shows running three to four times the statewide average, with North St. Louis neighborhoods including Dutchtown, Jeff-Vander-Lou, and Wells-Goodfellow carrying concentrated STI burden comparable to the highest-incidence urban areas in the Deep South.
-Kansas City and Jackson County represent the state's second major STI concentration, with the urban core of Kansas City posting rising syphilis rates over the past five years that mirror national trends among both MSM and heterosexual populations.
-Missouri's opioid crisis has been particularly severe in the Ozarks region of southern Missouri — including Howell, Oregon, and Shannon counties — where injection drug use drives co-occurring HIV and hepatitis C transmission in communities with almost no harm reduction infrastructure.
-The University of Missouri in Columbia enrolls approximately 30,000 students in Boone County, Washington University and Saint Louis University add tens of thousands more in the St. Louis metro, while Missouri State University in Springfield anchors the Ozarks region.
-Fort Leonard Wood in Pulaski County is one of the Army's largest training installations, processing over 80,000 trainees annually and generating elevated STI rates in surrounding rural communities documented in Missouri state health data.
+That geographic breadth also makes Missouri one of the most STI-burdened states in the Midwest.
+St. Louis City — one of the few independent cities in the U.S. not contained within a county — records chlamydia and gonorrhea rates three to four times the statewide average, with North St. Louis neighborhoods like Jeff-Vander-Lou and Wells-Goodfellow carrying concentrated STI burden comparable to the highest-incidence urban areas in the Deep South.
+Kansas City and Jackson County represent the state's second major concentration, with rising syphilis rates mirroring national trends.
+Missouri's opioid crisis has been particularly severe in the Ozarks — Howell, Oregon, and Shannon counties — where injection drug use drives co-occurring HIV and hepatitis C transmission in communities with almost no harm reduction infrastructure.
+The University of Missouri in Columbia, Washington University and SLU in St. Louis, and Missouri State in Springfield place large student populations across the state's highest-prevalence areas.
+Fort Leonard Wood processes over 80,000 Army trainees annually — making confidential, private testing a practical option across Missouri.

 St. Louis Gateway Arch with skyline and riverfront view